GLOBAL MARKETS-Shares rise after Credit Suisse deal, but bank 'whack-a-mole' not over

 By Amanda Cooper

-LONDON, March 21 (Reuters) - Global shares rose on Tuesday, after the rescue of Credit Suisse stopped a rout in bank stocks, but signs of stress in the financial system are making investors wonder if another lender may deliver a nasty surprise, and how central banks might respond.
+NEW YORK/LONDON, March 21 (Reuters) - Global shares jumped on Tuesday after the rescue of Credit Suisse stemmed a rout in equities and whetted risk appetites, although uncertainty about the financial system limited buying as investors await the outcome of a key Federal Reserve meeting.

-The Federal Reserve begins a two-day meeting later and after a wild few sessions, U.S. interest rate futures pricing implies that a peak in rates is imminent.
+The Fed began a two-day meeting earlier on Tuesday and after a wild few sessions, investors are divided about whether the central bank will raise interest rates by 25 basis points on Wednesday, or skip a chance at raising borrowing costs this month.

+"We expect a 25-basis-point rate hike," economists at TD Securities said.
+"Post-meeting communication is likely to emphasize that the Fed is not done yet in terms of tightening, with officials also flagging the more uncertain economic environment."

 Many investors had thought concerns about the stability of the banking sector were a thing of the past after the 2008 crisis.
 But the collapse of a number of U.S. regional lenders, plus the eleventh-hour rescue of Credit Suisse, are forcing central bankers to prioritise fighting inflation alongside keeping money flowing through the financial system.